gauravsingh9891/Student-Result-Processing-System/README.md

    5) Can Show All Subjects of All Courses Available

    			Ex: - Execute SP_GetCourseSubject

-   <b><i>SP_GetCourseSubject</i></b>
+   <b><i>SP_GetSemeterResult</i></b>

    			Used for checking the statistic of Student Who is enrolled for a course given exam.
-This will required student id as input and tells you in which subject semester wise you are Pass or Fail based on there Grades points.
+This will take student id as input and tells you in which subject semester wise you are Pass or Fail based on there Grades points.
+It required only student ID.
    			Ex:- Execute SP_GetSemesterResult '2504000001'

-   <b><i>SP_GPA</i></b>

-   		used to View the GPA of a crossponding Student ID all semester wises.
-It requires Student ID Ex:- Execute SP_GPA '2504000001'

 3. **Grade Processing**: Created following procedure